 To map a new space, or to load an existing one, open the "Spaces" app.
 There are two tabs you can use - "Shared Spaces" and "Local Spaces".
-Shared Spaces is only available for users with AR Cloud enabled.
+Shared Spaces is only available for users with a Developer Pro or Enterprise license and AR Cloud enabled.

 "Local Spaces" are locally stored and created on your device.
 "Shared Spaces" are shared in the cloud, and can be created from the Enterprise Console.
 Select the mortarboard (or, graduation cap) icon in the lower-left corner of the UI to learn more about Spaces.